-Lisbon received us with a sunny and warm weather.
+Lisbon received us with sunny and warm weather.
 We arrived early in the morning after a 7 hours bus trip from Madrid.
 As I already wrote in previous posts: buses are cheap, comfortable and reliable in western Europe.
-The company that we choose was Alsa (good network through Spain and Portugal), the tickets cost €44 per person.
+The company that we choose was Alsa (a good network through Spain and Portugal), the tickets cost €44 per person.
 Not bad at all!

 Doesn’t matter where the accommodation you booked is, for sure you will have to walk hill up and down to get around the city.
 So pay attention to the name of your street, sometimes all the buildings look the same with their colored tiles and clothes hanging outside.
 That’s Lisbon, and those peculiarities make the city so special.

 Lisbon is definitely a visual city.
 Everywhere you look there is a unique color, a different detail, something special and beautiful.
-Because of that we couldn’t make a travel guide using words and explaining places.
+Because of that, we couldn’t make a travel guide using words and explaining places.
 The best way to show Lisbon is through images, and that we have a lot.
 Our album is packed with great shots.
 If you are looking for hotels check them here!

 From ordinary houses to palaces, from fountains to park seats, the tiles are everywhere.
 Called “azulejos”, they are an Arabic heritage and give to the city a unique and colored look.

-Other post card image from Lisbon is the electric tram.
+Another postcard image from Lisbon is the electric tram.
 The yellow “elétrico” runs all around the city.